gurpreet-legend/threejs-demo-design/README.md

 * Fork this repository
 * Clone your forked repository on you local device using command `git clone <forked_repo_github_url>`
-* Run the folling commands inside the root folder
+* Run the following commands inside the root folder
   * `npm i`
   * `npm ruun dev`
 <hr />